 After a customer provides address information for a device, there may be some delay before automatic forwarding of ALI/ANI is enabled.
 Jive will notify the customer when automatic forwarding of ALI/ANI has been enabled.

 A device’s registered address is the only means by which to route a E911 call to the geographically-assigned E911 answering point.
 Therefore, if the customer registers incorrect ALI/ANI information, E911 call routing may not function correctly.
 If the geographically-assigned E911 answering point is unavailable, E911 calls may be forwarded to a different 911 answering point

 Some 911 answering points are not equipped to receive ALI/ANI information.
 When an E911 call is directed to a 911 answering point that isn’t equipped to receive ALI/ANI information, the caller will need to provide location and callback information verbally.

 As with Jive 911 Dialing generally, E911 service will not function if the Services do not function and will be inaccessible from a particular device if the Services are inaccessible from that device.

 Each Jive customer is responsible to notify any individuals who may place calls using the Services of the limitations of Jive 911 Dialing as described in this policy.
 Jive will provide the customer with warning labels informing callers of the limitations contained in this policy and the customer is responsible to place them on or near each calling device used with the Services.
-If a customer has not received labels or needs additional labels, it may request them from Jive’s Fulfillment Department by phone at (801) 717-1556 or by e-mail at firstname.lastname@example.org
+If a customer has not received labels or needs additional labels, it may request them from Jive’s TCM Department by phone at (801) 717-1556 or by e-mail at firstname.lastname@example.org.

 In light of the limitations of Jive 911 Dialing discussed above, Jive recommends that each customer maintain 911 failover services or another alternate means to access traditional 911 dialing service.